GerardKessler/WhatsApp-desktop/addon/doc/en/README.md

 	Valentin Kupriyanov, to russian.

 ## Changelog:
+### 2.2144.11

+* Modifications for compatibility with version 2.2144.11

 ### 2.2142.12

-* Modifications for compatibility with version 2.2142.5
+* Modifications for compatibility with version 2.2142.12

 ### 2.2140.5